RajeshPatadiya/ATUL/README.md

-ATUL
+ATUL - process modeling, workflow, and automation
 ====

-A PHP/.net Process modeling, workflow, and automation application.
+Checklists and Automation OH MY!

-(borrowed some text for markdown syntax examples while this is being written)
+Checklists reduce errors and increase productivity.
+Just ask Atul Gawande, author of The Checklist Manifesto.
+Inspired by his book, we've built 'a tool' called ATUL (Accuracy Through the Use of Lists).

 Requirements
 ---------